alessandrovaru/alessandrovaru/README.md

 👀 I'm currently leading a major project at La Pizarra del DT, transitioning their platform to NextJS with a Ruby on Rails API.

-💻 My skills extend to Firebase, Heroku, AWS, Vercel, Netlify, Webflow, and Bootstrap.
+💻 My skills extend to Firebase, Heroku, AWS, Vercel, Netlify, Webflow, Shopify Liquid, GraphQL and Bootstrap.
 I'm adept at leveraging these technologies, continually refining my expertise.

 📱 Exploring mobile development, I'm involved in creating a Meditation Mobile App with React Native.